google/blockly-samples/plugins/suggested-blocks/README.md

     firing while you load the initial state of the workspace, you'll need to set this to `false`, or the plugin will never place blocks in either category.
     By default, this value is `true`, so that events fired while loading initial serialized state do not affect the statistics.
+If you leave this value as `true`, you need to ensure the `FinishedLoading` event is always fired; if you don't call `Blockly.serialization.workspaces.load` when there is no saved state to load, you'll need to fire it yourself for this plugin to work correctly.

 ## License